Dingo: Control measures

 Dingo attacks on livestock led to widescale efforts to repel them from areas with intensive agricultural usage, and all states and territories have enacted laws for the control of dingoes.
 In the early 20th century, fences were erected to keep dingoes away from areas frequented by sheep, and a tendency to routinely eradicate dingoes developed among some livestock owners.
 Established methods for the control of dingoes in sheep areas entailed the employment of specific workers on every property.
 The job of these people (who were nicknamed "doggers") was to reduce the number of dingoes by using steel traps, baits, firearms and other methods.
 The responsibility for the control of wild dogs lay solely in the hands of the landowners.
 At the same time, the government was forced to control the number of dingoes.
 As a result, a number of measures for the control of dingoes developed over time.
 It was also considered that dingoes travel over long distances to reach areas with richer prey populations, and the control methods were often concentrated along "paths" or "trails" and in areas that were far away from sheep areas.
 All dingoes were regarded as a potential danger and were hunted.

-Apart from the introduction of the poison 1080 (extensively used for 40 years and nicknamed "doggone"), the methods and strategies for controlling wild dogs have changed little over time.
-Information concerning cultural importance to indigenous people and the importance of dingoes and the impact of control measures on other species is also lacking in some areas.
-Historically, the attitudes and needs of indigenous people were not taken into account when dingoes were controlled.
-Other factors that might be taken into account are the genetic status (degree of interbreeding) of dingoes in these areas, ownership and land usage, as well as a reduction of killing measures to areas outside the zones.
-However, most control measures and the appropriate studies are there to minimise the loss of livestock and not to protect dingoes.

-Increasing pressure from environmentalists against the random killing of dingoes, as well as the impact on other animals, demanded that more information needed to be gathered to prove the necessity of control measures and to disprove the claim of unnecessary killings.
-Today, permanent population control is regarded as necessary to reduce the impact of all wild dogs and to ensure the survival of the "pure" dingo in the wild.